amoutonbrady/solid-utils/README.md

     }
   })

-  { count: 1 }, // This will auto type the props above and the <Provider> params )
+  { count: 1 }, // This will auto type the props above and the <Provider> component props )

 const Counter = () => {